AndriiZakharenko/accounting-app/readme.md

 # Accounting app (with Node.js)

-Implement an expense tracking app.
-You need to implement 2 collections with 5 endpoints each.
+Implemented 2 collections with 5 endpoints  into an expense tracking app.

 ## Business requirements
 They are well-described in a [documentation](https://app.swaggerhub.com/apis/YURIIHOLIUK_1/Accounting-App/1.0.0)